 Where are the printers/multifunction devices?

 - North: The printers are on the 3rd and 4th floors of the LRC building.

-- Lakeshore: The printers are on the lower level and in the Copy Center on the main floor.
+- Lakeshore: The printers are on the Adaptive Technologies Room and in the Copy Center on the main floor.

 How much does it cost to print and/or copy?